 7 Ways to Get the Most out of Spring in The Colony

 Spring in North Texas is a time of renewal, when the sunny weather and bright blue skies make it a joy to be outdoors.
-While you could enjoy the season just about anywhere in the region, few places offer as much as The Colony.
-Witness the top female golfers in the business compete in the only LPGA tournament in Texas, play a few rounds of your own on some of the best public courses in the Dallas and Fort Worth area, and hike remote trails or paddle on the vast Lewisville Lake.
+Tee off on some of the best public courses in the Dallas and Fort Worth area, hike remote trails or paddle on the vast Lewisville Lake.
 These are, of course, just a few ways you can get the most out of spring in The Colony.
 Read on to find out more.

-If watching the top athletes in the LPGA doesn’t inspire you to hit the links, The Colony’s spectacular spring weather and outstanding golf courses will.
-Play a round (or several) at such 18-hole masterpieces as the aforementioned Old American Golf Club, Tribute Golf Links, or the nine-hole Stewart Peninsula Golf Course.
-The latter two offer compelling links-style courses that serve up unique challenges at each hole, while the Old American Golf Club incorporates the area’s natural beauty in its design by Tripp Davis and 12-time PGA Tour winner Justin Leonard.
-All three are perched on the shores of Lewisville Lake, so try not to get distracted by all the gorgeous views as you play your way through the course.
+The Colony’s spectacular spring weather and outstanding golf courses will inspire you to hit the links.
+Play a round (or several) at such 18-hole masterpieces as the Old American Golf Club, Tribute Golf Links or the nine-hole Stewart Peninsula Golf Course.
+The former two offer compelling links-style courses and are a part of Golf Clubs at The Tribute, which host the annual Volunteers of America Classic, Texas’ only LPGA Tour event.
+All three golf courses are nestled on the shores of Lewisville Lake, so try not to get distracted by the gorgeous views as you tee off.

 While these courses are impressive on their own, they aren’t the only way you scratch your golfer’s itch.
 Dig into something delicious and sip on a few drinks at TopGolf, an interactive driving range combined with a bar and restaurant that tees up a fun night out with friends (even those who don’t play golf).
 For a different take on the sport, head to the disc golf course at Bill Allen Memorial Park.
-Test your arm strength, and your accuracy, as you make your way through the 18-hole course set in dense woods and along a small creek.
+Test your arm strength and accuracy as you make your way through the 18-hole course set along a small creek and lush woods.

 No matter what type of golf suits you best, The Colony has something for you.